Clinical Facts Along With a Feedback Control Perspective Suggest That Increased Response Time Might be the Cause of Parkinsonian Rest Tremor: Introduction

 On another front, empirical mathematical models are proposed that can simulate Parkinsonian tremor, for instance, a limit-cycle-exhibiting system such as the Van-Der-Pol oscillator can be fit to experimentally measured data \cite{10}.
-But such an approach lacks physical underpinnings and does not provide any insights into some of the key features of Parkinsonian tremor.
-For example, why a PD patient {\it trying to keep still} would exhibit tremors (referred to as rest tremors) \cite{9}, whereas a PD patient involved in engrossing physical or mental activity may not exhibit tremors.

-Recently, \cite{11} presented arguments based on a control-system analogy that supports the hypothesis that Parkinsonian tremor may indeed be limit cycle oscillations, and established a direct logical connection between increased response time and limit-cycle behaviour of the Parkinsonian tremors.
-Since then, similar connections between increased time delays and limit cycle oscillations (although not in the context of Parkinson's disease) have also been drawn \cite{31}.
+But such an approach lacks physical underpinnings and does not provide any insights into some of the other key features of Parkinsonian tremor.
+For example, why a PD patient trying to keep still would exhibit tremors (referred to as rest tremors) \cite{9}, whereas these tremors would often disappear during voluntary motion \cite{34}, is not explained by such models.
+Recently, arguments based on a control-system analogy were used to support the hypothesis that Parkinsonian tremor may indeed be a limit cycle oscillation \cite{11}, and established a direct logical connection between increased response time and limit-cycle behaviour of Parkinsonian tremor.
+Since then, similar connections between increased time delays and limit cycle oscillations in human biomechanics (although not necessarily in the context of Parkinson's disease) have also been drawn \cite{31, 45, 46}.

-In the current work, we analyse the hypothesis in \cite{11} that an increased sensorimotor loop delay (that is observed as an increased response time) causes rest tremors in PD with two specific objectives.
-First, we wish to draw qualitative observations based on this hypothesis that are supported by clinical facts, feedback control arguments, and simple numerical and experimental examples (see Figure \ref{organization}).
-Second, based on this hypothesis, we explore possibilities for using biomechanics analysis of tremor data for progress tracking, diagnosis, and early diagnosis of PD from tremor motion data.
+In this paper, we exploit this link between increased time delays (observed as an increase in response times) and Parkinsonian tremors to address two specific objectives (see Fig. \ref{organization}).
+First, we wish to draw qualitative observations based on this hypothesis that are supported by clinical facts, explained using feedback control theory, and reproduced by simple numerical and experimental examples.
+Second, based on this hypothesis, we explore possibilities for using biomechanical analysis of tremor data for diagnosis and progress tracking of the disease.
+The current work therefore builds a framework towards developing a deeper conceptual understanding of the mechanism behind Parkinsonian tremor.
+Further, we demonstrate how, in-principle, the insights in this paper can be used to develop a simple pocket device or smartphone application for progress tracking and diagnosis of the disease \cite{44}.
+For exploring the possibilities for diagnosis and progress tracking in further details, one can use a combination of patient tests and simulations with simple, yet reasonably realistic models of human posture, motor control, or gait \cite{33, 47} as the next steps.